sdiehl/kaleidoscope/tutorial.md

 ```

 Since we'd like to refer to values on the stack by named quantities we'll implement a simple symbol table as
-an association list letting us assign variable names to operand quantities and subsequently look them up on
+an association list letting us assign variable names to operand quantities and subsequently look them up when
-use.
+used.

 ```haskell
 assign :: String -> Operand -> Codegen ()